Esri/solutions-symbology-data/README.md

 ## Requirements

 * ArcGIS Desktop 10.0 (or later)
-    * If you wish to use the styles from this repository
-* If you wish to add to or otherwise modify this symbol set
+* If you wish to add to or modify this symbol set you will also need:
-    * Scalable Vector Graphic (SVG/.svg) Editor of your choice
+    * Scalable Vector Graphic (SVG/.svg) editing software (for example, Inkscape)
-    * Inkscape 0.48 (or later) - used to convert .svg files to .emf/.png
+    * Inkscape 0.48 (or later) - used by batch script in this repoto convert .svg files to .emf/.png

 ## Instructions